 2. Occupational Health Nursing

-An occupational health nurse works in the clinics of factories, plants and companies.
-The job is less tiring since work is often office hours scheduled at 8:00 am to 5:00 pm.
+An occupational health nurse works in the clinics of factories, plants, and companies.
+The job is less tiring since work is often scheduled from 8:00 am to 5:00 pm.

 They are also in charge of health insurance papers and other paperwork in the employee’s clinic.